josefmarcc/softTestAssignment1/README.md

 ## 3. Give your thoughts on BDD

 * What was positive and good about using BDD?
+By having tests already created, I can easily identify what part of the code needs refactoring in case of failure.

 * What was annoying or difficult?
+Takes longer to setup.

 * What surprised you?
+That it was easy to setup

-* Did BDD help you understand the problem domain more
+* Did BDD help you understand the problem domain more Yes it made me understand the domain better since I had to think of the use cases.

 * Did BDD help you write some tests you wouldn’t otherwise have thought of?
+Yes